Animals with webbed feet have evolved over thousands of years to have an amazing adaptation that helps them swim and survive in various environments.

 These webbed feet allow them to effortlessly navigate through water, especially when foraging for food such as snails, insects, and vegetation.

-Their webbed feet also help them swim faster, dive deeper, and remain submerged for longer periods.
+Their webbed feet also help them swim faster, dive deeper, and remain submerged longer.

 Interestingly, male Wood Ducks have a longer and more curved middle toe than females.